Originally published on 27 June 2019.

 ‘Coming out’ is where an individual tells other people about their sexual orientation and this process is personal and different for everyone.
 If an employee has decided to ‘come out’, then the employer should find out whether the person wants this information to be kept confidential.

-If an employee is ‘outed’ (which means they their sexual orientation has been disclosed without their consent or against their will), then the employer could be in breach of their duties and breach of the Data Protection Act.
+If an employee is ‘outed’ (which means their sexual orientation has been disclosed without their consent or against their will), then the employer could be in breach of their duties and the Data Protection Act 2018.

-Fun Fact: Taiwan will become the first Asian country to allow same-sex marriage after a ruling through Taiwan’s Constitutional Court.
+Fun fact: In 2019, Taiwan became the first Asian country to allow same-sex marriage after a ruling from Taiwan’s Constitutional Court.

 It’s a no-brainer that creating a workplace that accepts everyone is good.
 Aside from the moral justification, it makes good business sense too.
 If employees feel comfortable and happy at work, they are more likely to perform better and work better with colleagues, instead of having to hide or conceal who they are.